OFN

 “The REED Fund allowed Ringneck to fulfill the vision we had for ourselves,” adds Danci Baker, CFO of Ringneck Energy.
 “And now we’re able to show rural South Dakota has the ability to provide sustainable businesses nationally.”

-Tags: Energy Efficiency, Green Finance, Manufacturing, Rural, Small Business, Transportation
+Tags: Energy Efficiency, Green or Climate Finance, Manufacturing, Rural, Small Business, Transportation

 Share post to Facebook